MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/3-examine-network-diagram.md

 - What's the physical distance between your switches and the enterprise firewall?
 - Is OT system maintenance done with fixed or transient devices?

-### Switch questions
+## Switch questions

 - Can you monitor the traffic from an unmanaged switch from a higher-level switch?
 - Can unmanaged switches be replaced with managed switches, or is the use of network TAPs an option?
 - Can you monitor the switch's VLAN, or is the VLAN visible in another switch that you can monitor?
-- If you connect a network sensor to the switch, will it mirror the communication between the HMI and PLCs?
+- If you connect a network sensor to the switch, does it mirror the communication between the HMI and PLCs?
 - If you want to connect a network sensor to the switch, is there physical rack space available in the switch's cabinet?
 - What's the cost/benefit of monitoring each switch?

 ## Purdue networking model

 Each device in your network falls within a layer of the Purdue reference model.
-The Purdue Reference Model for Industrial Control System (ICS)/OT network segmentation divides a network into different OT and IT and layers to better isolate IT and OT systems and enhance OT system protection.
+The Purdue Reference Model for Industrial Control System (ICS)/OT network segmentation divides a network into different OT and IT layers to better isolate IT and OT systems and enhance OT system protection.
 Levels one through three are OT levels and four and five are IT levels.
 The levels are as follows:

 | Name | Description |
 |---------|---------|